soroosh-tanzadeh/anomaly-detector/README.md

-# Simple Moving Average Anormaly detector
+# SMA and Autoregressive model Anomaly Detector
 **For Educational Purposes Only**
 ## Usage
 create .env file from .env.example